Noteshelf Review 2023

 This is great if you’re using Noteshelf in multiple scenarios.
 For example, say you were taking notes at both work and school.
 In those situations, it might make sense to create a “School” and “Work” category folder to make navigation easier.

 Similar to Notability, Noteshelf won’t allow you to add subfolders to your categories.
-What you can do is create something called “Groups,” which is another way to organize your notes.
+What you can do is create “Groups,” which is another way to organize your notes.

 When would this be useful?